Less theory, more problem solving.

-Michigan Tech's engineering technology programs are alternate academic paths for careers in engineering.
 Mechanical engineering technology is a great fit for students looking for a hands-on approach to mechanical engineering.
 You’ll bridge the theoretical world of the engineer and the practical approach of the skilled workforce.
-Focus your studies on computer-aided technology, fluids and power systems, or manufacturing processes.
+Focus your studies on computer-aided engineering, fluids and power systems, or manufacturing.

 "I enjoy being able to learn with my hands."